Skip to content

 • Glucose tolerance test (GTT) with insulin: determines how quickly glucose is cleared from the blood and if insulin is too high (metabolic syndrome) or too low (type 1 diabetes)

-• Gluten panel: to determine gluten intolerance or celiac disease
+• Gluten panel: used to determine gluten intolerance or celiac disease

 • Hemoglobin A1C (HbA1C): provides a record of average blood sugar over 120 days

-• Homocysteine: measures the amount of homocysteine in the blood to determine if there is B vitamin deficiency
+• Homocysteine: measures the amount of homocysteine in the blood to determine if there’s B vitamin deficiency

 • LDL particle testing: measures the number and type of LDL particles that impact cardiac risk

-• Methylenetetrahydrofolate reductase (MTHFR): looks for MTHFR mutations which may impact how the body processes folate (vitamin B9) (3)
+• Methylenetetrahydrofolate reductase (MTHFR): looks for MTHFR mutations that may impact how the body processes folate (vitamin B9) (3)

 • Omega 3:6 ratio: measures the types of fatty acids in red blood cell membranes reflective of diet and predictive of many degenerative diseases